Shally321/Final-Year-Poject/README.md

 3rd year Empirical Investigation

 # Description
 Exploring the use of Supervised Machine Learning models for predicting stock price movement.
-Trading over an emerging (MSCI EM) stock market index using the EEM dataset, and an established (S&P500) stock market index using the SPY dataset, across two financial crises (Global Financial Crisis (2008) & Covid-19 Pandemic (2020)).
+Trading over an emerging (MSCI EM) stock market index using the EEM dataset, and an established (S&P500) stock market index using the SPY dataset, across two financial crises - Global Financial Crisis (2008) & Covid-19 Pandemic (2020).
 Measuring the predictive accuracy and cumulative return performance before and during the crises.

 # Running the program
 Within Algo.py, select the task you want to perform by setting the control number (on line 394):